anqoVoube/encryption-api/README.md

 <hr>

 ### Running rabbitmq and celery
->Note, that you need RabbitMQ broker be installed in your OC
+>Note, that you need RabbitMQ broker be installed in your OS

 + Firstly, start RabbitMQ server:
 ```console